Filters

 Up to 210 mm Blade (Thin‑Ground)

-Petty, Santoku, 210 mm Gyuto, Kiritsuke—delivered razor-thin, perfect for prep straight from the box.
-No thinning required.
+Petty, Santoku, 210 mm Gyuto, Kiritsuke — delivered razor‑thin, perfect for prep straight from the box.

 240 mm & Above (Workhorse Grind)

-240 / 270 mm Gyuto, Sujihiki, Kiri-Cleavers—kept slightly thicker for structural integrity.
-Thinning is optional & preference-based; edge performance is stellar as-is.
+240 / 270 mm Gyuto, Sujihiki, Kiri‑Cleavers — kept slightly thicker for structural integrity while maintaining stellar edge performance.